Powerful SD Union Leader Behind 101 Ash Deal Remains Silent on Growing Scandal

 Today, Zucchet continues to serve as the Chairman of the Port District Board.
 His current Commissioner term expires in January 2023.

-Outside of his day-to-day work, Zucchet is also an avid poker player and has won over $154,000 in tournament prize money.
+Outside of his day-to-day work, Zucchet is an avid poker player and has won over $154,000 in tournament prize money.
 Zucchet’s biggest win came in 2013 at the World Series of Poker in Las Vegas where he finished 5th in an event to claim a $143,642 share of the prize pot.
+Zucchet has a player profile on the World Series of Poker website.

 Photo credit: WSOP.com, Caesars Interactive Entertainment, Inc.